Developing evidence-based practice skills is an essential part of nursing so we have provided some links to useful information below

 These videos were shared with us by The College of Licensed Practical Nurses of Alberta (www.clpna.com) which is the regulatory (licensing) organisation for licensed practical nurses in Alberta, Canada.

-If you would like to add to the resource list on the left-hand side, please email firstname.lastname@example.org with the proposed resource, relevant permissions and the link.
+If you would like to add to the resources, please email firstname.lastname@example.org with the proposed resource, relevant permissions and the link.